Body piercing is a serious decision. Before you decide what to do, ask other teens who have piercings what they think about the whole process.

 - How long did it take to heal?

-- If they had the chance to do it over again, would they?
+- If you had the chance to do it over again, would you?

 - Bacterial infection (where you had the piercing)